MAHAYstudy/ACN_ACDN/README.md

 - Home score: based on FCI, using the sum of all five scales is favorable.
   - problems:
     - totbook: the number of books can not reflect the family home condition.
 (Questionaire range was too wide.)
+    - no number of playobjects
+  - use pca score of the items